I'm a member

 You will be redirected to myBlue.
 Would you like to continue?

 There are a wide variety of devices available for outpatient cardiac rhythm monitoring.
 The primary purpose of these devices is the evaluation of suspected arrhythmias that have not been detected by office- or hospital-based monitoring.
 These devices differ in the types of monitoring leads used, the duration and continuity of monitoring, the ability to detect arrhythmias without patient intervention, and the mechanism of delivery of the information from patient to clinician.

 Continuous Monitoring Devices (Holter monitors and similar devices)

-Ambulatory Holter electrocardiography (EKG) is a widely used noninvasive test in which the EKG is continuously recorded over an extended period of time, typically 24 to 48 hours, in order to evaluate symptoms suggestive of cardiac arrhythmias; i.e., palpitations, dizziness, or syncope.
-However, Holter monitoring will be ineffective if a patient experiences infrequent symptoms.
+Ambulatory Holter electrocardiography (ECG) is a widely used noninvasive test in which the ECG is continuously recorded over an extended period of time, typically 24 to 48 hours, to evaluate symptoms suggestive of cardiac arrhythmias; i.e., palpitations, dizziness, or syncope.
+However, Holter monitoring will be ineffective in detecting arrhythmias if a patient experiences infrequent symptoms.
 Therefore, the sensitivity of Holter monitoring is low for detection of arrhythmias that are intermittent.

 Continuous Monitoring Devices with Longer Recording Periods

 Some newer devices are continuous monitors that are similar to traditional Holter monitoring in concept, but offer other advantages such as the ability to monitor for longer periods of time.

 Non-Continuous Monitoring Devices (ambulatory event monitors and similar devices)